 “Where’s your car, Rosie?”

-“Right over there,” she said, pointing to the police cruiser.
+“Right over there,” she said, pointing to her police cruiser.

 Baggs called Rosie’s partner, Officer Winston, to help get Angel into the squad car.
-Winston and Juarez each took one of Angel’s arms and helped her stumble into the patrol car.
+Winston and Juarez took one of Angel’s arms and helped her stumble into the patrol car.

 “Drive her to the Precinct 7 station.
 I’ll be right behind you,” Baggs said as he sprinted to his vehicle across the street.

-As the two police cruisers sped away, more police officers arrived, trying to calm the crowd, who was having none of it.
+As the two police cruisers sped away, more police officers arrived, trying to calm the crowd, which was having none of it.
 Marques Odom, the barber, became the titular head of the group.

 “Let’s all march down to Precinct 7 headquarters.
 It’s only seven blocks away.”